Maximum Number of Modes of Gaussian Mixtures: Not Too Many Modes

 Now $\frac{\partial y_j}{\partial x_i}(x)=y_j \cdot l_{ij}(x)$ where $l_{ij}$ is a linear function.
 Hence, $\frac{\partial \widehat{g_i} }{\partial x_j}=h_{ij}(x,y_1(x),\ldots,y_{k-1}(x),u)$ where $h_{ij}$ is a polynomial of degree at most $d_i+1$.
 Thus $v_{n+1}(x,u)$ is a polynomial of degree at most $(d_1+1)+\ldots +(d_n+1)= n + D$, where $D=d_1 + \ldots + d_n$.
 By induction hypothesis,

-In order to bound $q$, the number of unbounded components of $C$, one observes that since each component has two infinite branches, there are (counted with multiplicity) $2q$ accumulation points on the sphere $S^n$ in $(x,u)$-space, so a hyperplane sufficiently far from the origin will meet $C$ in at least $q$ points.
-In other words, a hyperplane can be chosen so that $q$ can be bounded by the number of solutions of a system
+In order to bound $q$, the number of unbounded components of $C$, one observes that a hyperplane sufficiently far from the origin will meet $C$ in at least $q$ points (cf. \cite[Lemma 12.6]{BURG}).
+In other words, $q$ can be bounded by the number of solutions of a system

 for some $\lambda_i, \mu \in \RR$.
 Under non-degeneracy of the solutions, we get by induction hypothesis,

 So, in total,

 as we wanted.
 This is the end of the sketch.